WickyNilliams/ReadyBinder/README.markdown

 ##GREAT!
 So How Do I Use It?

-the simplest use case is as follows:
+The simplest use case is as follows:

     // assuming a previously defined "handlers" object
     // (e.g. as defined in the example above)